MicroserviceStore/us-tinyAES/README.md

 A Microservice basically is built by two parts

 i.
 Microservice Executable: A self-container independent and isolated execution.
-See [Microservice Implementation](#32-microservice-implementation)
+See [Microservice Implementation](#33-microservice-implementation)

 ii.
 An Interface, such as a static library and Header files, that run in the caller executions to interact with the Microservice.
-See [Microservice API](#31-creating-microservice-api)
+See [Microservice API](#32-creating-microservice-api)

-### 3.1.1.
+### 3.1.
 Internal Definitions

-> \> **RECOMMENDATION**: Create a us-\<uSERVICE_NAME\>Internal.h under Include/ directory for internal definitions, where the build system would use it for Package Generations.
+> \> **RECOMMENDATION**: Create a us-\<uSERVICE_NAME\>_Internal.h under Include/ directory for internal definitions, where the build system would use it for Package Generations.
 There is an template header under Include/ directory called "us-Template_Internal.h"; you can rename and use it.

 It is recommended to define internal definitions, such as request and response packages structures, to share between Microservice and the User APIs called from Caller Executions.